-There are currently over 220 illnesses associated with mitochondrial dysfunction, and the list is growing.
-Every 30 minutes, a child is born with mitochondrial disease and about 1 in 5,000 people has the disease.
-It can be inherited or acquired as a result of infections, medicines or other environmental factors.
+There are currently over 300 illnesses associated with mitochondrial dysfunction, and the list is growing.
+Every 30 minutes, a child is born with mitochondrial disease and about 1 in 4,000 people has the disease.

 Healthy mitochondria convert oxygen and the sugar, fat and protein from the foods we eat into energy-rich molecules called ATP (adenosine triphosphate).
 Energy from ATP is needed to carry out vital functions that our bodies need to survive and thrive.
 The mitochondrion is very susceptible to damage.
-When mitochondria are not functioning properly, impacts on the body can be devastating.
-See the body system affected by the primary mitochondrial disease.
+When mitochondria are not functioning properly, their impacts on the body can be devastating.
+To view the body system affected by the primary mitochondrial disease, click here.

 During the production of ATP, your mitochondria produce waste called free radicals.
 This toxic waste can cause specific changes (mutations) in the genetic material of the mitochondria that damage the mitochondrion itself and can cause cell dysfunction and disease.
 Mitochondrial disease results when the production of cellular energy is defective.

 Mitochondrial disease is difficult to diagnose because it affects different people in different ways.
-There may be as many as 5.5 million Canadian adults suffering from diseases in which mitochondrial dysfunction is involved.
+It is estimated millions of Canadians suffer from diseases in which mitochondrial dysfunction is involved.
 These include diabetes, diseases of the heart, kidney and liver, Alzheimer’s, ALS, Parkinson’s, autism, cancer, blindness, deafness, chronic fatigue, infertility and more.
 There is no cure for mitochondrial disease – yet.

 MitoCanada is transforming the outlook for people with mitochondrial disease by raising awareness, offering knowledge and support to patients, families and caregivers and, funding transformational research.